joshhus/blockchain-sw-25/howto/console-fixpack.md

 ibpconsole     1/1       1            1           1m
 ```

-If your console experiences an image pull error, you may need to update the console deployment spec with local registry that you used to download the images.
-Run the following command to download the deployment spec of the console:
+If your console experiences an image pull error, you may need to update the console CR spec with local registry that you used to download the images.
+Run the following command to download the CR spec of the console:
 ```
 kubectl get ibpconsole ibpconsole -o yaml > console.yaml
 ```